 It’s difficult to say which are the best sites to sell crafts online for profit, mainly because it greatly depends on the type of craft, your target audience, and your marketing strategy.

-However, out of the list I gave before, I would argue that the 4 best sites to making money selling crafts online are:
+However, from the list above, I would argue that the 4 best sites to making money selling crafts online are:

 Etsy is the biggest online marketplace for crafts and handmade goods.
 It boasts the largest online audience, with over 81 million buyers worldwide.